Pneumonia: A Neglected Disease Responsible for Most Infant Deaths

 WHO says that nearly 1 million children under 5 die from pneumonia every year and half of those deaths are linked to air pollution.
 Indoor, outdoor and second-hand smoke are ways children contract this disease.
 Breathing in such an environment for a long time reduces lung function, triggers asthma and stunts brain development.
 Air pollution can also set the stage for problems like chronic respiratory illnesses, cardiovascular diseases, stroke, and even cancer.

-Ways to protect & prevent
+Ways to prevent this disease

 - Promote exclusive breastfeeding in a newborn